The Fundamentals of Hadoop and MapReduce

 The Hadoop framework is implemented in Java, and MapReduce applications can be developed in Java or any JVM-based language.
 It is designed to scale up from a single server to thousands of machines, each offering local computation and storage.
 What’s more, Hadoop is affordable since it runs on commodity hardware, and is an open source framework.
 Commercial packaging and support for production systems is available from companies such as Cloudera.

-If you know Java, try our free-to-download Hadoop Tutorial, which will help you to create and run your first MapReduce job.
-If you have an application in mind and need some technical expertise, feel free to contact us for an informal discussion.
+If you have a Hadoop application in mind and need technical expertise, feel free to contact us for an informal discussion.
 Search Technologies provides expert implementation services for Hadoop projects.

 We’re very excited to announce that we’re now part of Accenture!
 Read the announcement here.